-The event has disappeared yet there are sequelae present.
+Recovered/Resolved with sequelae The event has disappeared yet there are sequelae present.
 An Event Cease Date has been given.
-Death has occurred and is possibly related to the event.
-The outcome was could not be determined.
+Fatal Death has occurred and is possibly related to the event.
+An Event Cease Date has been given.
+Unknown The outcome was could not be determined.